Wright State and Miami had Philly fans’ backing, but Virginia and Tennessee stopped their upset bids

 It was no surprise that Wright State had all the neutral fans in their corner, including the Miami (Ohio) and Tennessee fans who showed up early at Xfinity Mobile Arena.
 The Raiders were in their first NCAA Tournament in four years after winning the Horizon League.
 They had a 15-18 record last season.

 But it was a good kind of surprise to see a big crowd in the early afternoon.
 Though the four teams’ campuses aren’t unreasonably far from Philadelphia, there was uncertainty about how well the fan bases would turn out.
-They did in the end, along with plenty of others.
+They did in the end, along with plenty of others, and they almost got what they wanted.

 Tennessee ends Miami’s magic run

 When Brant Byers hit two shots for Miami in the first two minutes against Tennessee, it seemed as though the RedHawks’ magic had traveled to Philadelphia.
-The big crowd in the arena was clearly on their side, including plenty of red-clad supporters who had come to town from Ohio.
+The crowd was clearly on their side, including plenty of red-clad supporters who had come to town from Ohio.

-Alas, it didn’t last.
-The No. 3 seed Volunteers seized control of the game soon after that and never let up, rolling to a 78-56 win.
+Sadly, it didn’t last.
+The No. 3 seed Volunteers seized control soon after that and never let up in a 78-56 rout.
+They’ll face Virginia on Friday, with the time and TV channel to be set later Friday.

 Ja’Kobi Gillespie poured in 22 of his game-high 29 points for Tennessee in the first half, finishing the day with 11 of 21 shooting, including six three-pointers.

-Peter Suder led No. 14 Miami, who went through the regular season undefeated, with 27 points on 7-for-12 shooting and 4-for-7 from long range.
-Byers, a native of Chambersburg, Pa., who graduated from the Perkiomen School in Montgomery County, made just one more shot after his early pair.
-He finished with nine points on 3 of 12 shooting, and was 1-for-6 from beyond the arc.
+Peter Suder led No. 14 Miami with 27 points on 7-for-12 shooting and 4-for-7 from long range.
+Byers, a native of Chambersburg, Pa., who graduated from the Perkiomen School in Montgomery County, made just one more field goal after his early pair.
+He shot 3-for-12 from the floor, and was 1-for-6 from beyond the arc.

-They and their teammates also unfortunately made too many mistakes with the ball along the way, especially in the first half.
+The RedHawks also made too many mistakes with the ball along the way, especially in the first half.